starbhattarai/Classification_Kickstarter_Project/README.md

 # This project will classify whether the given project will be successful or not for the following given attribute
- ## The dataset\n"
+ ## The dataset

     Kickstarter is one of the main online crowdfunding platforms in the world.
     The dataset provided contains more than 300,000 projects launched on the platform in 2018.
     In the `data.csv` file there are the following columns:
    - **ID**: internal ID, _numeric_
    - **name**: name of the project, _string_
    - **category**: project's category, _string_